Chart Color Schemes

 Evanston Gardens is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Evanston Gardens, as evaluated at the latest Census, comprised 96.0% houses and 4.0% other dwellings.
-In comparison, Adelaide metro had 86.9% houses and 13.1% other dwellings.
-Home ownership in Evanston Gardens was 14.5%, with mortgaged dwellings at 45.1% and rented ones at 40.5%.
-The median monthly mortgage repayment in the area was $1,408, lower than Adelaide metro's $1,500.
-The median weekly rent figure was $300, compared to Adelaide metro's $290.
-Nationally, Evanston Gardens's mortgage repayments were significantly lower at $1,408 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Evanston Gardens, as evaluated at the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Adelaide metro's 86.9% houses and 13.1% other dwellings.
+Home ownership in Evanston Gardens was at 14.5%, with the remainder of dwellings either mortgaged (45.1%) or rented (40.5%).
+The median monthly mortgage repayment in the area was $1,408, below the Adelaide metro average of $1,500.
+The median weekly rent figure was recorded at $300, compared to Adelaide metro's $290.
+Nationally, Evanston Gardens's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing